lowRISC/opentitan/doc/project/_index.md

 ---

 OpenTitan is a collaborative hardware and software development program with contributors from many organizations.
-This area gives some more information about how the project itself is organized.
+This area gives some more information about how the project itself is organized and how to contribute.
 More information will be added over time.

 ## Quality standards for open hardware IP